-How To Do Bank Reconciliation Statements
+How To Do Bank Reconciliations

-Options on where to do it:
+Options on where to do them:

-- Prepare a bank reconciliation form, or
+- Prepare a bank reconciliation form on another sheet of paper, or

 - Invest in bookkeeping software that has reconciliation capabilities.